vasilvestre/sf-test/.junie/quizz.md

 - **Quiz**: A collection of questions from one or more categories
 - **Question**: A single quiz item with a question text and multiple answer options
 - **Answer**: A possible response to a question, marked as correct or incorrect
+- **QuizResult**: Stores quiz results including score and date
+- **QuestionFailure**: Tracks how many times a specific question has been failed
+- **CategoryFailure**: Tracks how many times a specific category has been failed

 Questions can have multiple correct answers.
 When creating quiz questions, you can mark any number of answers as correct by setting `correct: true` for each correct answer.